Danding1314/UserSystem/README.md

 # UserSystem
-A PocketMine-MP plugin that adds non-xbox auth system with forms to your server
+A PocketMine-MP plugin that adds non-xbox auth system to your server